atmcgrath/intro-dh/schedule.md

 	- ["How to build a low-tech website"](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-low-tech-website/), *Low-tech Magazine* 2018.
 		- Optional: ["How to build a low-tech internet"](https://solar.lowtechmagazine.com/2015/10/how-to-build-a-low-tech-internet/)
 - Homework:
-	- Complete CSS workshop
-	- Deploy your site using the [File Manager](https://askathena.brynmawr.edu/help/domain-of-ones-own-manage-files) on Domain of One's Own (include both HTML and CSS files in your upload)
+	- Deploy your site using the [File Manager](https://askathena.brynmawr.edu/help/domain-of-ones-own-manage-files) on Domain of One's Own or using GitHub Pages (include both HTML and CSS files in your upload)
 - In class:
 	- Discussion: responsiveness and accessibility
 	- Web accessibility testing exercise